paycoreio/docs/docs/connectors/paysage/index.md

 # PaySage.io

+!!! quote ""
-> Discover solutions that’ll help you keep up with the evolving payments world.
+    Discover solutions that’ll help you keep up with the evolving payments world.

 **Website**: [PaySage.io](https://paysage.io/)

 **Login**: [backoffice](https://backoffice.paysage.io/)

-Follow the guidance for setting up a connection with PaySage.io payment service provider.
+Follow the guidance for setting up a connection with *PaySage.io* payment service provider.

 ## Set Up Account

-### Step 1: Contact PaySage.io support
+### Step 1: Contact *PaySage.io* support

 Send a request on the [website](https://paysage.io/get-started/).
 Submit the required documents to verify your account and gain access to the *Backoffice*.